THE 41st ANNUAL CONFERENCE

 Center for Human Genetics, Cambridge, MA

 Professor Milunsky is internationally known for his work in prenatal genetic diagnosis, molecular genetics, and the epidemiology of birth defects.
-He is the author, editor, or co-editor of 27 books and author or co-author of 460 scientific communications.
+He authored the first book ever written on prenatal genetic diagnosis, The Prenatal Diagnosis of Hereditary Disorders.
+He is the author, editor, or co-editor of 27 books and author or co-author of over 460 scientific communications.
 He is the Founding Editor, author, and Co-Editor of Genetic Disorders and the Fetus: Diagnosis, Prevention and Treatment (8th ed), the world’s reference text for prenatal diagnosis.
 The 6th edition received the “Highly Commended” Award from the British Medical Association.
 He has given invited lectures in 36 countries, (including the Vatican), and has been honored, by election, as a Fellow of the Royal College of Physicians of England, and with an award for excellence in teaching.
 His published study in the New England Journal of Medicine set the stage for maternal serum alpha-fetoprotein screening for neural tube defects (e.g. spina bifida).
 Among other research accomplishments, he led the team that discovered the gene for Waardenburg syndrome.
 He is an editorial board member of Prenatal Diagnosis.
 Boston University has named the Aubrey Milunsky Chair in Human Genetics.
 His recent book was I Didn’t Know, I Didn’t Know: Avoidable Deaths and Harm Due to Medical Negligence.
 Professor Milunsky was honored by inclusion in the book A Century of Achievement that selected the biographies and accomplishments of 101 physician scientists including five Nobel Prize winners from South Africa over 100 years (1890-1990) for their contributions to Global Medicine.

 Jeff M. Milunsky, MD, FACMG